 1. Underlying Skin Conditions

-If the skin around your nose is consistently flaky, dry, and itchy, it is possible that you have an underlying skin condition like rosacea or seborrheic dermatitis.
+If the skin around your nose is consistently flaky, dry, and itchy, it is possible that you have an underlying skin condition like seborrheic dermatitis.

-Rosacea can cause roughness and thickening of the skin around the nose.
-Seborrheic dermatitis can lead to powdery or greasy scaling and redness on many facial sites, including the creases around the nose (1).
+Seborrheic dermatitis can lead to white, powdery or yellow, greasy scaling, and redness on many facial sites, including the creases around the nose (1).
 This is one of the most common causes of localized dryness on the creases of the nose.

 2. Environmental Factors

 The environment you live in has a major impact on your skin health.
-Exposure to environmental pollutants like dust, debris, and chemicals, changing weather conditions, and UV rays can cause serious skin issues in people, especially those with sensitive skin (2).
+Exposure to environmental pollutants like dust, debris, and chemicals, changing weather conditions, and, most commonly, UV rays can cause serious skin issues in people, especially those with fair and/or sensitive skin (2).
 A sunburn, or decades of sun exposure, on your nose may cause dry, flaky spots on the nose that just don’t go away, which can lead to more serious problems if untreated.
 These spots tend to be small and remain constant or always recur in the same location.